redtexts/texts/pba_1990s_politics_of_the_future.md

 society closely akin to racism.
 Anyone, including self-proclaimed Marxists and anarchists, who supports any form of nationalism or the state in time of peace or war is on the side of capital against the interests of the vast majority of humanity.
-This includes Subcommandante Marcos!
+This includes Subcomandante Marcos!

 Our class has to fight alone for what we need against the